Period Calculator

 Changes to the Female Body During the Menstrual Cycle

-The menstrual cycle is a natural process that occurs in a woman's body, preparing it for the possibility of pregnancy.
-This cycle usually begins during adolescence and continues until menopause, which generally happens around the age of 52.
+The menstrual cycle is a natural, monthly process that prepares the female body for the possibility of pregnancy.
+This cycle typically begins during adolescence and continues until menopause, which generally occurs around age 52.

-A period, another term for menstruation, is the regular discharge of blood and mucosal tissue that happens as part of the menstrual cycle.
-The bleeding and discharge of the mucosal lining of the uterus through the vagina usually lasts between 2 and 7 days.
-It happens during the menstrual phase, which is the first part of the menstrual cycle and begins when the egg from the previous cycle is not fertilized.
+A period—clinically known as menstruation—is the regular discharge of blood and mucosal tissue from the inner lining of the uterus through the vagina.
+This bleeding usually lasts between 2 and 7 days.
+It marks the menstrual phase, the first part of your cycle, signifying that the previous cycle's egg was not fertilized.

 The Reasons for Menstrual Cycle Tracking